DigitalWatergun/old-reminder-app/README.md

 ### Features
 - Add/remove reminders to repeatedly remind you daily, weekly or at custom intervals.
 - Get reminded through Email or SMS.
-- Login with Google, Facebook, or Twitter.
+- Login with Google Gmail.

 ### Tasks
 - [ ] Create frontend and backend directories